javaplanet17/Android_Projects/README.md

-# Test1
+# Examples
-Android java Test

-an example of the LazyAdapter
+This is a repository for android examples, you can get or save example of user interfaces in here